 Aniruddha welcomes enquiries about opportunities to study or work in the Chatterjee Laboratory.

-After completing his PhD in the Department of Biochemistry at the University of Otago, Euan moved across campus to Pathology where he remains in a joint position in the Chatterjee and Eccles laboratories.
-He is currently involved in projects using genomic/epigenomic methods in several different contexts, including: identification of novel candidate biomarkers and drug targets for colorectal, prostate and lung cancer; profiling of circulating tumour DNA to monitor disease burden in cancer patients; DNA methylation analysis of microdissected tumour regions and isolated cell subsets and mapping the methylome of patients with haematological cancers to develop blood-based diagnostic tools.
+After completing his PhD in the Department of Biochemistry at the University of Otago, Euan moved across campus to Pathology where he is now co-principal investigator in the Chatterjee laboratory.
+He is currently involved in projects using genomic/epigenomic methods in several different contexts, including: identification of novel candidate biomarkers and drug targets for colorectal, prostate and lung cancer; profiling of circulating tumour DNA to monitor disease burden in cancer patients; DNA methylation analysis of microdissected tumour regions and isolated cell subsets and mapping the methylome of patients with cancers to develop blood-based diagnostic tools.
 Outside the lab Euan enjoys spending time with his family, painting, gardening, and listening to music.